thevoid12/brainwars/brainwars_todo.md

 - [x] fix room members
 - [ ] get the bot times drop down from backend and fill the dropdown
 -  [ ] use safehtml for all the backend data which we are sending to ui
+- [ ] add otp ferature in websocket to prevent csrf